Allergy Skin Tests

 Your doctor may recommend skin tests if he or she thinks a specific allergen is causing your asthma symptoms.
 Allergy skin tests are quick, fairly reliable, and cost-effective.
 Your doctor will have test results usually within an hour of the skin test.

 In a skin test, you get a dose of a possible allergen.
-The test tracks your immune system's response -- specifically, if your body makes a molecule called immunoglobulin E (IgE).
+The test tracks your body response -- specifically, if your body makes a molecule called immunoglobulin E (IgE).
 A high level of IgE can mean you have an allergy.

-Skin Prick Test: The skin prick test is the most common allergy skin test.
+Skin prick test: The skin prick test is the most common allergy skin test.
 First, you get a series of tiny drops of allergens on your skin, usually on your back.
-Then you get a quick needle prick in the skin where each of the drops are.
+Then you get a quick needle prick in the skin underneath each drop.
 If you're allergic, you'll get a dime-sized hive that's red and itchy at the needle prick site.
 You may need a follow-up test to check the results.